Canine Papillomat Infection in Dogs (Canine Papillomatosis, COPV)

 Prevention

-Prevention of Canine Papillomatosis primarily involves minimizing contact with infected dogs.
-Good hygiene should be maintained in facilities such as dog schools or animal shelters to prevent the spread of the virus.
+Prevention of canine papillomatosis primarily involves minimizing Contact with infected dogs.
+In facilities such as dog schools or animal shelters, good hygiene should be maintained to prevent the spread of the virus.

-There is no specific vaccination against the Canine Papillomavirus, but a strong immune system can reduce the risk of infection.
-A balanced diet, regular exercise, and regular veterinary check-ups contribute to overall health and strengthening of the immune system.
+There is no specific vaccination against the canine papillomavirus, but a strong immune system can reduce the risk of infection.
+A balanced diet, regular exercise, and regular veterinary check-ups contribute to overall health and strengthen the immune system.

 In facilities with a high risk of infection, disinfection measures can also be taken to remove the virus from surfaces.
 Good general hygiene and avoiding stressful situations can also be helpful in minimizing the risk of infection.